expertcoder111308/Social-Distancing-Device/README.md

 4.Open the file 'code.ino' with the Arduino IDE software

-5. Load the code onto the arduino
+5.Load the code onto the arduino

 6.ENJOY!!!